CKalitin/ckalitin.github.io/_posts/1961-04-12-stoke-nova-perfect.md

 ### <b>Competing Against Partially-Reusable Launch Vehicles</b>

-Nova's scale makes it very well suited to competing with Neutron.
-First, the average mass of customer payloads on Falcon 9 is 4.4t (exluding Dragon).
+Vehicles like Nova are the perfect competition against partially-reusable medium launch vehicles.
+For example, Nova's scale makes it very well suited to competing with Neutron.
+First, the average mass of customer payloads on Falcon 9 is 3.7t (exluding Dragon).
 This is addressable both by Nova and Neutron.
 Second, the next largest market for Falcon 9 is GEO communications satellites.
 Neutron GTO capacity is rumored to be around 3-5 tons.
-Because Nova is planned to be refilled in orbit, its GEO capacity will be the same as LEO capacity, 5 tons.
-Finally, both rockets will compete for launching constellations and as mentioned above, Nova is positioned to cost less than Neutron long-term.
+Because Nova is planned to be refilled in orbit, it has comperable GTO capacity to Neutron.
+Finally, both rockets will compete for launching constellations and Nova may cost less than Neutron because of full reusability.

-From my perspective, it even appears more achievable than Neutron achieving lower marginal launch costs than Falcon 9.
+Almost every payload that can be launched on Neutron can be launched on Nova.
+The major exception is LEO satellites that are >5 tons.
+This is a relatively small market as it is mostly US Military payloads.
+NSSL Lane 2 payloads are mainly reserved for medium-lift launch vehicles.
+It is unlikely that Stoke or Neutron will be competitive against SpaceX and ULA here without more change in NSSL policy.

+Heavy-lift rockets such as New Glenn and Terran R are much harder to compete against with a vehicle on the scale of Nova.
+Larger rockets can pursue unique missions and are better suited for heavy GEO satellite and massive constellations.
+For example, Nova could not compete for HLS as a vehicle on the scale of New Glenn or larger is required.
+Furthermore, for extremely large constellations such as Starlink or Kuiper, a larger rocket is better suited due to the sheer amount of satellites needed.
+Nova will need to launch almost every day to compete with these rockets on Starlink-sized constellations.

 ### <b>Competing Against Fully-Reusable Launch Vehicles</b>